rsms/co/misc/language.md

 > Consider enforcing return-type declarations for functions that return more
 > than one type.

-Parameters can have default values, making them optional:
+Parameters can have default values:

 ```go
 func foo(name string = "John") int {